kitnato/neverquest/source/data/manual.md

 #### Bosses

 A monster that is much more powerful than a standard monster of that stage.
 They appear every 5 stages, starting at stage 10.
-It's the only monster on that stage, and once defeated, it drops a [gem](#gems) and under special circumstances it may also drop a [trinket](#trinkets).
+It's the only monster on that stage, and once defeated, it drops a [gem](#gems) and under special circumstances it may also drop a [relic](#relics).

 ### Caravan